mmartini05/Ninterpreter/extendedbuildlog.md

 7/20/24
 Been gone for a sec, sorry.
 Recovery is almost over, and so is the PCB design!
 I'll try to place the order before I leave for vacation next week.
 Gerber files and the like will be uploaded.

+9/5/24
+Been busy because of school, but finally added the PCB